crystal-lang/crystal-book/docs/guides/writing_shards.md

 Your `shard.yml`'s `name` property should be concise and descriptive.

-- Search [crystalshards.xyz](https://crystalshards.xyz/) to check if your name is already taken.
+- Search any of the available [shard databases](https://crystal-lang.org/community/#shards) to check if your name is already taken.

 e.g.